-Pfeiffer University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404 679-4500 for questions about the accreditation of Pfeiffer University.
+Pfeiffer University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master's degrees.
+Questions about the accreditation of Pfeiffer University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

 This Catalog is not to be regarded as an irrevocable contract between a student and Pfeiffer University.
-The information in this catalog applies to the academic year 2020-2021 and is accurate and current, to the best of Pfeiffer's knowledge, as of July 2020.
+The information in this catalog applies to the academic year 2021-2022 and is accurate and current, to the best of Pfeiffer's knowledge, as of July 2021.
 Pfeiffer University reserves the right to change fees, programs of study, academic requirements, faculty, the academic calendar, and other items described herein without prior notice, in accordance with established procedures.